EuanMcGrevey/IndividualProject/plan.md

  - Investigate and play around with the different code generators for NN upscale (C, openCL, openMP) and the different primitives necessary

 * **Week 8**
+ - Draw diagrams to aid with the understanding of rewrite rules, similar to drawings of array manipulation necessary to do simple upscale

 * **Week 9**
 * **Week 10**
 * **Week 11 [PROJECT WEEK]**